schibsted/jslt/ideas/time.md

 The `timestamp` here is seconds since the epoch in UTC, expressed as a float so that we get fractional seconds in there.
 So if the input string has a timezone, that's normalized to UTC.
-Usually, you don't care about this, and can format back to the format you want.
+Usually, you don't care about this, and can format back to the format you want to display in.
 If you need to present the timestamp in a specific timezone you can do that by specifying the optional argument.

 The downside here is that you cannot:
  * reformat a date/time and preserve the timezone,